 Set tool parameters

 Most geoprocessing tools include both required and optional arguments.
-Oftentimes there are cases where there are many optional arguments that do not need to be specified.
+Oftentimes, there are cases in which there are many optional arguments that do not need to be specified.
 There are a couple of strategies for dealing with these unused arguments.
-One is to keep all optional arguments in order, and reference those you don't need as either an empty string "", a pound sign "#" or with a None type.
+One is to keep all optional arguments in order, and reference those you don't need as either an empty string "", a pound sign "#", or with a None type.

 arcpy.AddField_management("schools", "school_id", "LONG", "", "", "", "", "NON_NULLABLE")